pmainguet/udemy-courses/Javascript/README.md

 * when we make var obj2 = obj1, no copy is actually created but both obj1 et obj2 point to the same object in memory.
 * in function the same happens, function create a new ref to objects passed as parameters and create a new copy for primitive passed as parameters.
 * To copy an object instead if ref, use Object.assign()
+* Nota: as soon as we use a string or a number, JS puts a wrapper around the strip and convert it to an object with methods such as .split()

 ## OBJECT CREATIONS